SearchScale/dataimporthandler/README.md

 * Only MariaDB connector supported right now.
 The connectors to be used need to be shipped as part of this package, and currently only MariaDB connector is shipped.

 * Solr Admin UI's Dataimport tab could be a bit glitchy when used with this package

+## Attribution

+The code in this repository was originally a fork of [the original DIH code in Solr project](https://github.com/apache/lucene-solr/tree/branch_8_6/solr/contrib/dataimporthandler) and the original code is (C) Apache Software Foundation.

+Additional work done in this repository is (C) the respective authors and licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).